 Soyfoods and soybean oil play a vital role in health and nutrition and are a good source of protein for the entire family.
-Incorporating soyfoods in a healthy diet is a great choice Americans can make to lower LDL-cholesterol levels.
+Incorporating soyfoods into a healthy diet is a great choice Americans can make to lower LDL-cholesterol levels.
 Soybean protein content is high, making it a good protein alternative for anyone looking to incorporate plant protein into their diet.

 Benefits for all

 Soy protein provides all the essential amino acids in the amounts needed by the body to make protein.
 Soyfoods are also a source of folate, potassium and fiber.

 Soybean oil is one of the few non-fish sources of omega-3 polyunsaturated fatty acids.
 The alpha-linolenic acid (ALA) found in soybean oil is the principal source of omega-3s in the U.S. diet.
 Omega-3s affect cardiovascular health and may reduce blood pressure.

 Soyfoods hold a special appeal for postmenopausal women because they are uniquely rich sources of isoflavones.
 Clinical work shows isoflavones alleviate hot flash frequency and improve endothelial function, thereby helping reduce the risk of coronary heart disease.